Visiting the Caracol Mayan Ruins in Belize

 Monument Museum

-Across the parking lot from the visitor center, there is a small collection of the original Mayan stelae that were found at Caracol.
-Anything you see in the park is a recreation with the originals moved here and elsewhere to preserve them.
+Across the parking lot from the visitor center, there is a small collection of the original Mayan stelae found at Caracol.
+Anything you see in the park is a recreation, with the originals moved here and elsewhere to preserve them.
 Leo told us that a number of the original stelae were taken from the area never to be seen again.
-So if you happen to know someone with Mayan sculptures in their backyard, Belize would like them back.
+So, if you happen to know someone with Mayan sculptures in their backyard, Belize would like them back.

 Raleigh Group Caracol